dazinator/Dazinator.Extensions.Options.ItemChanged/src/Dazinator.Extensions.Options.ItemChanged/README.md

  You can achieve this by creating your own service that caches your current Options instance, and then whenever you are passed a changed instance from `IOptionsMonitor` - do your own `diffing` mechanism to work out what the differences are between the old item and the new item and then take some actions based on those differences.

+ ## One Solution

- If your Options instance has a "List" (or Array) of items, and you only care to know what the delta's are between the old and the new version then you can use this library - which basically does the above.
+ If your Options instance has a "List" (or Array) of items, and you only care to know what the delta's are between the old items list and the new list, then you can use this library - which basically compares the two lists, comparing "Key" properties on the items to ascertain which ones have been added, removed, or modified.

 Example:

 ```csharp
 public class MyOptions
 {
     public List<Thing> Things { get; set; } // You want to be notified of the delta's'
 }